 A Fantastic International Ölüdeniz Air Games

-The 2016 International Ölüdeniz Air Games have been a great success, not just because of the weather playing nicely but also because of the amount of organisation that has gone into the festival.
-Can’t even imagine what the logistics must be of getting so many pilots from so many countries to come along; transfers to the top of Babadağ, timing of displays and then all the other aviation that takes place, too.
+The International Ölüdeniz Air Games are a great success, not just because of the weather playing nicely but also because of the amount of organisation that goes into the festival.

 We can’t even imagine what the logistics must be of getting so many pilots from so many countries to come along.